 Steep Increase in Automated Hacking Attempts in New York

-The statistics is collected by Syspeace, a service provider that fights automated hacking attempts.
-Syspeace wants to make the digital world safer for businesses, one server at a time.
-Having collected and analyzed statistics on brute-force attacks since 2012, Syspeace is a global trailblazer on the topic.
+The evidence comes from Syspeace, a service provider that fights automated hacking attempts.
+Syspeace wants to make the digital world safer for companies, one server at a time.
+Having collected and analyzed statistics on brute-force attacks since 2012, Syspeace is a global pioneer on the topic.
 The company believes that cyber security management doesn’t have to be complicated and expensive.

-During the brute-force attack, an attacker submits many different passwords and passphrases in the system, hoping to in the end get them right.
-The attacker systematically inspects all possible passwords and passphrases to find the right one.
+During the automated hacking attempt, an attacker submits many passwords or passphrases, hoping to eventually get them right.
+Each and every possible password and passphrase is systematically checked to find the right one.

-To avoid problems and block brute-force attacks, Syspeace offers software that protects companies from IT theft, combined with excellent customer support.
+To keep problems out and block brute-force attacks, Syspeace offers software that protects enterprises from IT theft, combined with excellent customer support.